 271 Mare Street, E8 1EE

 - Hoxton Job Centre Plus

 Find your nearest Job Centre Plus

-Hackney Works is the London Borough of Hackney’s employment service.
+Hackney Opportunities is the London Borough of Hackney’s employment service.
 They have information on current and future local vacancies and can also provide advice on how to improve your CV or increase your chances of getting a job at the interview stage.

 - Find out more about Hackney Opportunities and register for the service

 This service can help people with disabilities who live in Hackney find work matched to their individual needs and interests.